Napoleon4th/MPSS/README.md

 __(1) Random Selection:__
 Please read Random_selection.py and rewrite some parameters similiar to what you did in Update_SVM.py.

 __(2) Uncertainty Based Selection:__
+Please read Uncertainty_selection.py and rewrite some parameters similiar to what you did in Update_SVM.py.

+__(3) NSGA-II Based Selection:__
-Please read Random_selection.py and rewrite some parameters similiar to what you did in Update_SVM.py.
+Recently, Arrieta has proposed an NSGA-II based method to select follow-up test cases for DNN testing.
+You may go to https://dl.acm.org/doi/10.1145/3512290.3528697 for more details.
+We rewrote his code into Python to offer a fair comparison.
+Please read Multi-objective_NSGA2.py and rewrite some parameters similiar to what you did in Update_SVM.py.